Rookout/docs/docs/breakpoints-reference.md

 It supports the following access patterns:

 #### Key Access
-Using a numeric key access, a specific frame up the stack can be accessed (the returned object is a [Frame Namspace](/scripts/namespaces/frame)).
+Using a numeric key access, a specific frame up the stack can be accessed (the returned object is a Frame Namespace).

 Example:
 ```json